 Audit Fees, Audit-Related Fees and Tax Fees.
-The fees billed to us and our subsidiaries by Deloitte & Touche LLP for the years 2016 and 2015 in connection with services provided in such years were as follows:
+The fees billed to us and our subsidiaries by Deloitte & Touche LLP for the years 2017 and 2016 in connection with services provided in such years were as follows:

 Year Ended December 31,

-2016 2015
+2017 2016

-Audit fees \$1,837,335 \$1,801,010
+Audit fees \$1,865,685 \$1,837,335

-Audit-related fees 250,950 281,289
+Audit-related fees 409,172 250,950

-Tax fees 70,482 116,816
+Tax fees 67,097 70,482

-All other fees 482,984
+All other fees 0 482,984

-\$2,641,751 \$2,199,115
+\$2,341,954 \$2,641,751

-The 2016 audit fees include the fees for the audit of our annual consolidated financial statements for the year 2016 and the review of the quarterly financial statements included in the Forms 10-Q filed by us and the interim reports to stockholders sent to stockholders during the year.
+The 2017 audit fees include the fees for the audit of our annual consolidated financial statements for the year 2017 and the review of the quarterly financial statements included in the Forms 10-Q filed by us and the interim reports to stockholders sent to stockholders during the year.
 Audit fees also include the separate entity audits of Oppenheimer & Co.
-Inc., Freedom Investments, Inc., Oppenheimer Europe Ltd. (formerly Oppenheimer E.U.
-Ltd.), Oppenheimer Investments Asia Limited, and Oppenheimer Israel (OPCO) Ltd. During 2016, Deloitte & Touche LLP provided tax compliance services for us in the U.S., the U.K, Israel and Asia.
-In addition, during 2016 Deloitte & Touche LLP performed the audit services required for the production of SSAE 16 Reports for Oppenheimer & Co.
-Inc. Additionally, Deloitte & Touche LLP performed the Company in its readiness efforts for new rules around the DOL fiduciary standard rules and new guidelines around funding and liquidity for registered brokers and dealers.
+Inc., Freedom Investments, Inc., Oppenheimer Europe Ltd., Oppenheimer Investments Asia Limited, and Oppenheimer Israel (OPCO) Ltd. During 2017, Deloitte & Touche LLP provided tax compliance services for us in the U.S., the U.K, Israel and Asia.
+In addition, during 2017 Deloitte & Touche LLP performed the audit services required for the production of SSAE 18 Reports for Oppenheimer & Co.
+Inc. Additionally, Deloitte & Touche LLP performed the mandated examinations as required by the SEC Investment Advisory Custody Rule.
+Deloitte also performed comfort letter and consent work around the Company's Senior Secured Note offering.

 The Audit Committee has the sole authority and responsibility to appoint independent auditors for ratification by stockholders, and to recommend to stockholders that independent auditors be removed.
+The

-The Audit Committee has appointed Deloitte & Touche LLP as our auditors for 2017 for ratification by the stockholders at the Meeting.
+Audit Committee has appointed Deloitte & Touche LLP as our auditors for 2018 for ratification by the Class B Stockholders at the Meeting.

-The Audit Committee recommends and the Board of Directors approves all audit engagement fees and terms in addition to all non-audit engagements and engagement fees submitted by independent auditors.
+The Audit Committee approves all audit engagement fees and terms in addition to all non-audit engagements and engagement fees submitted by independent auditors.
 The process begins prior to the commencement of the services.
 The fees described above were all pre-approved.